zhw12/conceptEmbedding/README.md

 `learning_embedding.conf` contains the parameters for learning concept embedding.

-###segphrase.conf
+### segphrase.conf
 ```
-DATASET=signal_processing
+DATASET=dataset
 ```
-DATASET refers to the name you assign to the dataset, this is related to the location for temp files.
+DATASET refers to the name you assign to the dataset, which related to the location for temp files.
 ```
-RAW_TEXT=data/input.txt
+RAW_TEXT=SegPhrase/data/input.txt
 ```
 RAW_TEXT is the input of SegPhrase, where each line is a single document.

 ```
 AUTO_LABEL=1
-DATA_LABEL=data/wiki.label.auto
+DATA_LABEL=SegPhrase/data/wiki.label.auto
 ```

 When AUTO_LABEL is set to 1, SegPhrase will automatically generate labels and